The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 The 2.75” inch body is considered to be ideal for bass and a variety of other species.
 Rapala has gone to extra lengths with the X-Rap Pop 07, much like the brand often does with its lures.
 It added holographic eyes and scales to the body, giving it a hyper realistic appearance to underwater predatory fish.

 Overall Score – 3/5 ⭐⭐⭐

-The Heddon lure company has been around for well over a century and many anglers have likely heard of or used their classic style popper, the Heddon Chug’N Spook Popper.
+The Heddon lure company has been around for over a century, and many anglers have likely heard of or used their classic style popper, the Heddon Chug’N Spook Popper.
 This distinct lure has a much smaller mouth design that is much more subtle when it’s worked through the water.
-This subtlety seems to have a positive effect on getting fish to strike at the lure when other models might be too loud or make too large a splash.
+This subtlety seems to positively affect getting fish to strike at the lure when other models might be too loud or make too large a splash.

 The lure has a very straightforward design and is often tough to perform the classic walk the dog motion that most anglers can do with other popper models.
-However, it is highly effective throughout the summer months when topwater lures are the most ideal options available.
+However, it is highly effective throughout the summer when topwater lures are the most ideal options.